SecurityFlaw/Python3_Controller_and_PHP_Backdoor/README.md

 Information:
 • Upload "time.php" to your Target.
 • Then start the "py3_Controller.py" or "start.bat".
+• After that, type in your Target URL (Exact path of "time.php").
-• After that you can type your system commands!
+• Now you can type some os commands!